 Different calculators may call for different points of measurement to determine the length.
 Read the calculator instructions carefully to make sure you are measuring the correct length.

 Most calculators require the measurement from the point of shoulder to the point of buttocks (or pin bone).
-Examine the skeletal model above to understand these points.
+Examine the image above (red line) to understand these points.
 We recommend that you use your hands to press firmly in the area of the point of shoulder to find the point.
 Do the same for the pin bone.
 Note that both of these points are slightly wrapped to the front and rear of the horse.

 After finding the points, use a piece of string or twine stretched from one point to the other.
 Mark the string or twine and then measure it to get the length.